Harnesser/LetsBuildACompiler/13/README.txt

  Now we can call `ret` to, well, return from the function feeling good that we've been a good citizen.

+### Caller Cleanup
+ Once we return from the function, we still have a bit of cleanup to do on the stack.
+We must clean up the function arguments that we pushed on it.
+We can either pop them all off or just add `4*num_args`.

 ## Function Call Implementation in KISS
  Given that I'm diverging from the text a little, I should explain how I've implemented the function calls.